EgoNav: Egocentric Scene-aware Human Trajectory Prediction

 \subsection{Ablations}

 To test the effectiveness of individual modules proposed in our method, we conducted the following ablation studies.
-The individual ablations and corresponding metrics are summarized in \cref{tab:ablations}.
-As mentioned in \cref{sec:dataset}, we have a full dataset for the best possible performance and a curated pilot dataset for quick iteration.
+The individual ablations and corresponding metrics are summarized in Table \ref{tab:ablations}.
+As mentioned in Sec \ref{sec:dataset}, we have a full dataset for the best possible performance and a curated pilot dataset for quick iteration.
 All of the ablation training, unless specifically mentioned, are trained on the pilot dataset.
 The entries in the table have been sorted by the collision-free score in the second column.
-The ground truth trajectory did not receive a perfect score (99) in collision avoidance, due to the inaccuracies in the SLAM pose estimation and depth artifacts from the stereo camera.
+Notice that the ground truth trajectory did not receive a perfect score (99) in collision avoidance, this is due to the inaccuracies in the SLAM pose estimation and depth artifacts from the stereo camera.
 In rare occasions, ground truth trajectory collides with a part of the point cloud that appears a considerable distance away from the ground truth surface of the scene.

+\textbf{Semantic Segmentation} In this task, VAE and diffusion model are trained on the same dataset except without the semantic channel.
+We see a significant drop in collision avoidance (-5.1).
+Without semantics, the model will not be able to differentiate between penetrating the door vs the wall.
+This conflicting behavior in training data makes the model tends to ignore the geometric constraints provided in the visual memory.

+\textbf{Visual Input} As expected, the complete removal of the visual input results in the worst-performing model.
+This emphasizes again the effectiveness of contextual structure provided by the visual memory.
+Upon inspecting the results, many of the generated samples are rote memorization of the training set and the distribution is largely incorrect (which corresponds to the worst best-of-1 score as explained in Evaluation Metrics of Sec \ref{sec:evaluation}).

 \textbf{Scalability} To quantify the difference between training on a large dataset and the pilot dataset, we trained two versions of the baseline one on each dataset.